-Starts a standalone FTP client process (without the ftp service framework) and opens a session with the FTP server at Host.
+Starts a FTP client process and opens a session with the FTP server at Host.

 If option {tls, tls_options()} is present, the FTP session is transported over tls (ftps, see RFC 4217).
 The list tls_options() can be empty.
 The function ssl:connect/3 is used for securing both the control connection and the data sessions.